 Accretion in Bond Market

-- In bond markets, as interest rate increases the value of live bonds declines in value as they would have promised lesser interest rate than prevailing.
-This depletes its demand and value decreases.
+- In bond markets, as interest rates increase, the value of live bonds declines as they would have promised a lesser interest rate than prevailing.
+As a result, it depletes its demand, and the value decreases.
 As all bonds will mature at face amount only, the gain due to discounted purchase of the bond is accretion.

 Accretion in Mergers and Acquisitions

 Accretive deals can occur if the assets are acquired at a discount to their previous market value.
-In general accretive investments refer to any security that is purchased at a discount.
+In general, accretive investments refer to any security purchased at a discount.

 - Post deal EPS > Buyer EPS —>Accretion

 - Post deal EPS < Buyer EPS —>Dilution

 - Post deal EPS = Buyer EPS —>Breakeven